My younger sister was confused.

 Instead of spending 4 or 5 years studying in the University, answering test papers or following instructions from your professors about what to research and study and on and on… you can actually use that time for doing what you’re really meant to do.

 It’s way faster to learn from doing or experimenting, and failing, and asking for feedback, and trying again and again.

-Who said learning is all about perfecting an examination or presenting a report in front of a class?
+Learning isn’t all about perfecting an examination or presenting a report in front of a class.